The Oppenheim Group From Selling Sunset Is Real — But It's Not What You Think It Is

 Is The Oppenheim Group Real?

 Yes, but the show doesn't show everything.
 According to The Oppenheim Group website, the group's broker is Jason Oppenheim and the agents include Chrishell Stause, Christine Quinn, Mary Fitzgerald, Davina Potratz, Maya Vander, Heather Young, and Amanza Smith.
 The group also has five more agents and an additional staff of three.
-Their listings range from a $799,000 one-bedroom condo to a $100,000,000 commercial building.
+Their listings range from a $799,000 USD one-bedroom flat to a $100,000,000 USD commercial building.

 Did Brett Leave The Group?